 We’ve done our homework.
-Not only do we know the ins-and-outs of Mitsubishi’s extended warranties, we’ve also identified three of the best auto warranties you can buy.
+Not only do we know the ins-and-outs of Mitsubishi’s extended warranties, but we’ve also identified three of the best extended auto warranties you can buy.
 This way, you can select the extended warranty that will work best for you.

 In this article: